Kravchins/Codes-Millennial-Cycles-in-Greenland-and-Antarctic-Ice-Core-Records/README.md

 The main script loads data, performs the necessary computations, and plots out the results of both the ridge extraction and the windowed reconstruction.

-Please ensure the main script, along with both functions (coi and red noise), are added to your working path, along with the CSV file containing sample synthetic data.
+Please ensure the main script, along with both functions (coi and red noise), are added to your working path, along with the XLS file containing sample synthetic data.